-Goodfood is a leading online grocery company in Canada, delivering fresh meal solutions that make it easy for members from coast to coast to enjoy delicious meals at home every week.
-Goodfood's mission is to make the impossible come true, from farm to kitchen, by enabling members to do their weekly meal planning and grocery shopping in less than 1 minute.
-Goodfood members get access to a unique selection of products online as well as exclusive pricing made possible by its world class direct to consumer fulfilment eco-system that cuts out food waste and expensive retail overhead.
-The Company has its main production facilities and administrative offices in Montréal, Québec, Canada, and additional production facilities in Calgary, Alberta and Vancouver, British Columbia.
-Goodfood had 200,000 active subscribers as at August 31, 2019.
-Our current offering includes various different plans across 4 main types of offerings, namely: ready-to-cook, ready-to-eat, breakfast and private label grocery items.
+Goodfood is a leading online grocery company in Canada, delivering fresh meal solutions and grocery items that make it easy for members from coast to coast to enjoy delicious meals at home every day.
+Goodfood's mission is to make the impossible come true, from farm to kitchen, by enabling members to do their weekly meal planning and grocery shopping in minutes.
+Goodfood members get access to a unique selection of products online as well as exclusive pricing made possible by its world class direct to consumer fulfilment ecosystem that cuts out food waste and expensive retail overhead.
+The Company has three production facilities and administrative offices in Montréal, Québec, two production facilities in the Greater Toronto Area (the "GTA"), Ontario (one in operation and another under construction), one production facility in Calgary, Alberta and one production facility in the Vancouver area, British Columbia.
+Goodfood had 280,000 active subscribers as at August 31, 2020.

-Subscribers have the ability to swap or skip recipes based on their taste preferences and personal schedules.
-Each basket is delivered once a week.
-Prices are inclusive of delivery and Goodfood currently serves customers across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, Nova Scotia, New Brunswick and Prince Edward Island.
+Subscribers have the ability to build a grocery basket by selecting from a variety of Goodfoodbranded grocery items and meal solutions, based on their taste preferences and personal schedules.
+Each basket can be delivered daily in some geographies or once a week.
+Prices are generally inclusive of delivery and Goodfood currently serves customers across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, Nova Scotia, New Brunswick and Prince Edward Island.